objcio/articles/2014-07-08-sandbox-scripting.md

 		}
 	}

-The script is executed using the event descriptor.
-After the script is run, another event descriptor is returned.
+An instance of `NSAppleScript` is created using a URL from application bundle.
+That script, in turn, is used with the "chockify" event descriptor created above.
+If everything goes according to plan, you end up with another event descriptor.
+If not, you get a dictionary back that contains information describing what went wrong.
+Although the pattern is similar to many other Foundation classes, the error _is not_ an instance of `NSErrror`.

-Any information you need is extracted from the result.
+All that's left to do now is extract the information you want from the descriptor:

 	- (NSString *)stringForResultEventDescriptor:(NSAppleEventDescriptor *)resultEventDescriptor
 	{